-Facts About Abused/Neglected Children
+Facts About Abused/Neglected Children in Clark County

-Clark County Department of Family Services Statistics 2014: By the end of 2014 there were nearly 3,000 children are in out-of-home placements because they are not safe at home.The Department of Family Services (DFS) Statistical Report of January 2009 to April 2009 reflect the following statistics:
+Clark County Department of Family Services Statistics 2014: By the end of 2014 there were nearly 3,000 children are in out-of-home placements because they are not safe at home.The Department of Family Services (DFS) Statistical Report of December 2014 reflects the following statistics:

 In December 2014 there were 2,977 new referrals received by the Department of Family Services hotline.
 Of the 2,977 referrals, 1,662 child protection services investigations were conducted.

 By the end of 2014, approximately 2,929 children were placed in out of home placements, to include foster homes, relative placements, treatment foster homes, residential homes and other out of home placements.

 DFS has a goal of having enough foster homes, so that children and families can be properly matched, to minimize placement moves and add stability for children.

 The need for foster families who are willing and able to care for children with emotional and behavioral challenges is high.